-"People with questions about their applications or eligibility for assistance can get answers by calling this number," State Coordinating Officer Mike Poirier, New Hampshire Bureau of Emergency Management (BEM) said.
+"People with questions about their applications or eligibility for assistance can get answers by calling this number," said FEMA's Federal Coordinating Officer Michael L. Parker.
 "Helpline personnel may not be able to answer every question but should be able to refer callers to the agency or organization that can."